Abclisy/Abclisy.github.io/_pages/availablepositions.md

 STUDENTS
 ======
 We have openings for motivated undergraduate and graduate students from various scientific disciplines (machine learning, statistics, engineering, biology, medicine, etc.).
-Please contact sli5@houstonmethodist.org for more information.
+Please contact Dr. Li ([sli5@houstonmethodist.org](mailto:sli5@houstonmethodist.org)) for more information.